Your Ultimate Guide to Blood Sugar Friendly Cocktails

 Enjoying a drink without blood sugar issues

-While moderate amounts of alcohol may cause blood sugar to rise, excess alcohol can actually decrease your blood sugar level -- sometimes causing it to drop into dangerous levels, especially for people with type 1 diabetes.
+While moderate amounts of alcohol may cause blood sugar to rise, excess alcohol can actually decrease your blood sugar level, sometimes causing it to drop to dangerous levels, especially for people with type 1 diabetes.
 Beer and sweet wine contain carbohydrates and may raise blood sugar.
+(Cleveland Clinic, 2020)

-Being aware of blood sugar levels before, during and after drinking is how you learn what works and doesn't work.
-Note the effects of the ingredients in a cocktail or how alcohol affects blood sugar level.
+Being aware of blood sugar levels before, during, and after drinking is how you learn what works and doesn't work.
+Note the effects of the ingredients in a cocktail or how alcohol affects blood sugar levels.

 Few tips to consider: